abhinav/git-spice/README.md

 git-spice is a tool for stacking Git branches.
-It lets you manage and navigate stacks of branches, conveniently modify and rebase them, and create GitHub Pull Requests from them.
+It lets you manage and navigate stacks of branches, conveniently modify and rebase them, and create GitHub Pull Requests or GitLab Merge Requests from them.

 See <https://abhinav.github.io/git-spice/> for more details.